oskarth/experiments.oskarth.com/content/unix02.md

 +++

 This is the third post in my series on Grokking xv6.
-We will look at system calls and how they work under the hood.
+We will use GDB to understanding how the stack works.
+At the end of the post there's a video where we trace a system call from user space to kernel space and back.

 <!--more-->

 ## Introduction

-Let's begin with a word of warning: in this article there'll be a lot of things that you'll see that we won't explain.
+I want to begin with a word of warning.
+In this article there'll be a lot of things that you'll see that we won't explain.
 Instead, we are going to learn how to squint at the code, suppress detail and focus on what we want to do.
+There are a lot of guides out there that present a fluffy view of reality, but I want to stay as faithful as possible to what you would actually see using GDB and a real code base.

-Hardest part for me was not having a good mental model of the stack and how it operates, will attempt to give this to you.
+One of the hardest parts so far going through xv6 was not having a good mental model of the *stack* and how it operates, will attempt to comumnicate at least a part of this to you.

-TODO: Obsolete?
-More like one now

-Three purposes:
-1. See how a system call flows through the system.
-2. Learn how to use GDB to figure such things out.
-3. Learn about the stack.

 ## Code

-We are going to look at some assembly.
+We are going to look at some *assembly code*.
 I do not expect you to understand everything, instead we will look at a few things and see what they can teach us about the stack.

-Here's the C code for the main function in `ls.c`:
+Here's the C code for the *main function* in `ls.c`:

 ```
 int